Strength of Relationship 4/5

 - Professionalizing farmer groups often has high upfront costs and limited direct return for companies in the short term.
 Consider how concessional finance can be leveraged to subsidize the capacity building required to professionalize farmer

 - Support farmer organization professionalization with targeted capacity building.
-We believe that capacity building and governance strengthening within farmer organizations are key success factors to increasing their effectiveness as business partners in agricultural value chains
+Capacity building and governance strengthening within farmer organizations are key success factors to increasing their effectiveness as business partners in agricultural value chains and professional, well functioning farmer organizations can help business models to scale efficiently.

 - Ensure that interventions build longer term capacity in farmer groups with attention towards succession plans and institutionalizing improvements.
 While donors and support organizations tend to invest substantially in farmer organizations, professionalism often regresses once support has ended (